victorjonsson/nodejs-mval/README.md

 #### Command line

-The cli will automatically determine which type of manifest your'e trying to validate.
+The cli will automatically determine which type of manifest you're trying to validate.

 ```
 $ mval /var/www/project/composer.json